 Running into Rina by chance that afternoon brought it all back, all too clearly.
 Two weeks ago another encounter where she had no time, nor inclination possibly.
 This afternoon was more hopeful.
 There was a chance she would return.

-On the last occasion, the last morning, her reaching out early in the piece was another of those surprises of Rina's out of the blue.
+On the last occasion, the last morning, her reaching out early was another of those surprises of hers out of the blue.
 That was always preferred, a lady of her own mind and freely exercising.

 Her big already had been more than a little to blame for the premature coming into her mouth.

-It seemed as if the surprise of the largeness had aroused Rina.
+It seemed as if the surprise at the size had aroused Rina.

-Understandably, it left her out of sorts and resulted in this long month and a half pay-back/lay-off.
+Understandably, what followed left her out of sorts and resulted in the long month & half payback.
 A pity, when we were getting on so well.
 Previously we had always traveled a good distance together.

 The first encounter down at the Teh Tarik tables when she had circled back and hovered just behind the shoulder, waiting to be noticed.
-A moment longer she would have gone, turned on her heel and disappeared, just as she had now.
+A moment longer she would have gone, turned on her heel and disappeared, just as she had this stretch.

-En route to the room, the get-out: only friends accepting the invitation.
+En route to the room the get-out: only friends, when the invitation was accepted.

-As often the case in the tropical jungles, there was never presumption.
+As often the case in the tropical jungles, there was no presumption.
 No disrobing; steady, imperceptible progress without intervals or divisions.
-The unfolding would proceed with no hands, as it were; of itself.
-Always a boon.
+The unfolding would proceed in a single passage.

 Bright lipstick.
-Not always helpful; in Rina's case a strong element.
+Not always helpful; in Rina's case it was a strong element.

-Otherwise, all minor key: inexpensive clothes, simple necklace, no make-up.
-Owlish glasses of the old-style librarian, the one unexpectedly prevailed upon to kick off her clunky, sensible shoes.
+Otherwise inexpensive clothes, simple necklace, without make-up.
+Owlish glasses of the old librarians, the ones unexpectedly prevailed upon to kick off their clunky, sensible shoes.

 Wherefore art thou Rina!…

-Twenty times her sister calling in forty minutes.
+Twenty times her sister called in forty minutes.
 (Phone on silent.)

 Saturday, January 21, 2012